 Notes: Bulblet Water Hemlock is found is most counties of Minnesota except the drier SW section.
 In North America it is found in all of Canada and in the northern half of the U.S. The only other species of Cicuta in the state is Cicuta maculata, the very poisonous Water Hemlock.

 Toxicity: Plants of the Cicuta genus are considered very poisonous.
-The green stem and leaves are poisonous and the roots are much more so, concentrating a poison known as 'cicutoxin'.
+The green stem and leaves of C. bulbifera are poisonous and the roots are much more so, concentrating a poison known as 'cicutoxin'.
 Browsing cattle and sheep can easily be poisoned when browsing new green growth.
 A section of root the size of a walnut can kill a cow.
 Children are quite susceptible to the poison and ingestion causes cramps, vomiting and convulsions.
 Children and some adults have died from eating the roots.
 At a minimum there is damage to the central nervous system of adults.
 It is one of the most poisonous plants in North America; only C. maculata, Water Hemlock, is considered more poisonous.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.